JaapvanEkris/openrowingmonitor/docs/Engine_Validation.md

 Open Rowing Monitor has been configured following the normal [engine configuration procedure](rower_settings.md), also partially based on known settings from literature.
 In config.js we set the following parameters:

 * Based on [[13]](#13), we conclude that Concept2 defines the drive-phase as an accelerating flywheel, which would be simulated in Open Rowing Monitor by setting *minumumRecoverySlope* to 0.
-However, the configuration procedure results in a *minumumRecoverySlope* of 0.00070, a *minimumStrokeQuality* of 0.32 a *flanklength* of 11 and a *NumberofErrorsAllowed* of 2, which produces a solid stroke detection.
-As the configuration procedure's results are more robustly defined than a (potentially forgotten) statement in a FAQ, we depend on the configuration procedure.
+However, the configuration procedure results in a *minumumRecoverySlope* of 0.00070, a *minimumStrokeQuality* of 0.90 a *flanklength* of 12, which produces a solid stroke detection.
+As the configuration procedure's results are more robustly defined than a (potentially unmaintained) statement in a FAQ, we depend on the configuration procedure.
 * A *flywheel inertia* of 0.1001 kg/m<sup>2</sup>, is indicated by [[2]](#2) and [[7]](#7), where [[7]](#7) also emperically verifies these results for a Concept 2 Model D based on single revolutions.
 However, on a Concept2 RowErg, magnets have been added, and electric power is generated to power the PM5.
 Based on our own callibration, the flywheel Inertia seems to be 0.1016.
-As this approaches the results of a Concept 2 RowErg best, we consider the last value valid.
+Several tests show that this approaches the results of a Concept 2 RowErg best, we consider the last value valid.
 * *numOfPhasesForAveragingScreenData* is set to 2, to make the data as volatile as possible.
 * Concept2 seems to have used a drag factor smoothing of around 15 strokes in the PM2 in the past, and later moved to not use any smoothing at all (as suggested by [[19]](#19)).
 Based on practical experiments, we choose a *dragFactorSmoothing* of 3, as it best fits our algorithm to exclude any outliers and the approach to cheating (as described by [[19]](#19)) is excluded from our test-setup.

+In configuring Open Rowing Monitor for the RowErg, we do observe that there are subtle differences in start-up behaviour: typically Open Rowing Monitor starts the row 0.5 second earlier than the PM5.
+Typically, this is managed by adjusting **maximumTimeBetweenImpulses** in Open Rowing Monitor, which seemed impossible for this setup without hurting the general applicability of these settings.
+This results in ORM structural including the (very slow) startup phase of the row, where the PM5 seems to skip this, introducing a small but structural deviation.

 ### Rowing style